YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOTERMINFODB, No "terminfo" database.
 Possible terminal handling problems.

 Run Time Information: This indicates that the operating system could not find the terminfo database.
 The database may be deleted or moved to different location.
-YottaDB/GT.M needs this database to display information and accept user input correctly.
+YottaDB needs this database to display information and accept user input correctly.

 Action: This message reflects an operating system problem.
-Refer to the Operating System Troubleshooting Guide.

 ----------------------
 NOTEXTRINSIC